-Prestigious Photography Competitions for High School Students
+Prestigious Photography Competitions for High School Students in 2019

 It can be hard to set yourself apart if your area of specialty falls in the category of visual arts.
 For students who participate in sports or academic extracurriculars, there are often clear paths to leadership positions or established ways in which to gain recognition.
 As an artist, you may sometimes feel less important or even forgotten as you strive to achieve.

 High school photography is a perfect example.
 While you might put just as much time into perfecting your craft as student athletes, leaders, or academic competitors do, there are far fewer avenues to gain formal recognition for your work.
 It can be difficult to quantify your skills in photography.

 Photography contests are a great way to establish yourself as a serious and successful photographer.
 Not only do they highlight your photography skills, but they also prove your willingness to take a risk and your initiative to seek out opportunities.

 Photography contests can be more than simply a way to gain recognition.
 They sometimes offer cash, scholarships, or quality photography equipment as prizes.
 Winning a contest can be exciting; some contests even host shows or awards banquets that may allow you further exposure for your work and provide important networking opportunities with other photographers.

 Here, we’ve compiled our list of six top photography contests for high school students.
 If you’re interested in entering a photography contest, keep reading to learn more.

 This annual contest sponsored by National Geographic prompts high school photographers to capture an image that “conveys what exploration and adventure means to them.”
 All photographs are submitted alongside a written description of the photo and how it reflects a sense of exploration or adventure.